blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 Android plugins are powerful tools to extend the capabilities of the Blazium Engine by tapping into the functionality provided by Android platforms and ecosystem.

-For example in Godot 4, Android plugins are used to support multiple Android-based XR platforms without encumbering the core codebase with vendor specific code or binaries.
+For example in Blazium, Android plugins are used to support multiple Android-based XR platforms without encumbering the core codebase with vendor specific code or binaries.

 Android plugin